acadalearning/web-app/README.md

 Adding my own little contribution to the group huddle It was great pulling resources together
 There is no where i'd rather be.
 You rock guys!
+Today's date is 12-september-2022 and Kola is adding this line of feature.